Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Both platforms handle the core CRM job: managing contacts, companies, deals, and pipelines.

-The gap narrows every year as HubSpot moves upmarket, but Salesforce retains advantages in forecasting, territory management, partner relationship management, and the volume of sales-specific configuration options.
+Its Agentforce Sales agents handle prospecting, inbound lead engagement, pipeline management, and automated quoting.
+The gap narrows every year as HubSpot moves upmarket, but Salesforce retains clear advantages in forecasting, territory management, partner relationship management, and the volume of sales-specific configuration options.

 Marketing automation

-The platform includes email marketing with send-time optimization, social media management, landing page and blog builders, audience segmentation, multi-touch attribution, and a growing set of AI tools for content creation and personalization.
+HubSpot Marketing Hub is where the company started, and the depth shows.
+The visual workflow builder handles multi-step nurture sequences triggered by contact behavior, lifecycle stage, and form submissions.
+The platform includes email marketing with send-time optimization, social media management, landing page builders, audience segmentation, multi-touch attribution, and a growing set of AI tools for content creation and personalization.

 Service and support

 HubSpot Service Hub provides a help desk workspace, ticketing with SLA management, a knowledge base, customer portal, NPS/CSAT/CES surveys, and a Customer Success Workspace with health scores.
+The Breeze Customer Agent handles inquiries across chat, email, WhatsApp, and Facebook Messenger, and resolves a high percentage of inquiries autonomously.

-Salesforce Service Cloud goes deeper: case management with advanced routing, a service console with AI action plans, enterprise knowledge management, omnichannel engagement (chat, SMS, WhatsApp, Apple Messages, LINE), a self-service portal, contact center capabilities with voice integration, and field service management for dispatching technicians.
+Salesforce Service Cloud goes deeper: case management with advanced routing, a service console with AI action plans, enterprise knowledge management, omnichannel engagement, a self-service portal, contact center capabilities with voice integration, and field service management for dispatching technicians.
+A Forrester TEI study found customers achieved 125% ROI and moved up to 50% of cases to lower-cost digital channels.

 HubSpot's service tools are strong and growing.
 But organizations with contact centers, field service teams, or complex routing requirements will find Salesforce's depth necessary.

-The AI race: Breeze vs. Agentforce
+The AI race: Breeze vs. Agentforce, and what comes after

 HubSpot's Breeze has three components: Breeze Assistant (a personal AI with CRM context), Breeze Agents (specialized AI for customer service, prospecting, content, and data), and embedded AI features throughout the platform.
+Breeze runs on HubSpot Credits, included by tier with additional credits available for purchase.
+The key strength is activation ease: several Breeze features work at free and Starter tiers, and all agents have the full context of the HubSpot CRM.
+The fundamental constraint: Breeze reasons on HubSpot CRM data, which means it can only act on what your team has already captured.

 Neither CRM solves the data quality problem

-Here's the gap both platforms share: a CRM records what you put into it.
+Here is the gap both platforms share: a CRM records what you put into it.
 It doesn't know who your buyers are, how to reach them, or when they're researching solutions.
 That intelligence has to come from somewhere.

 This is why 90% of Zoom's sales team relies on ZoomInfo alongside their CRM.
 It's why Snowflake feeds 70+ ZoomInfo data fields into their account propensity scoring model.
 The CRM is the system of record.
 ZoomInfo is the intelligence that makes the records actionable.